 It is called Leche de Tigre; when consumed as an aphrodisiac, this drink is supposed to unleash the inner tiger of a man in bed.

 I suppose it is because it traditionally comes from seafood (which supposedly enhances libido).
-But, of course, it is not the case in this vegetarian ceviche recipe.
+But, of course, this is not the case in this vegetarian ceviche recipe.
 So we drink it anyway as it is equally delicious and packed with one of the most potent antioxidants, Vitamin C.

 Leche de Tigre usually has the color of lime juice.
-Here you see a pinkish color coming from the dyeing of radishes.
+Here, you see a pinkish color coming from the dyeing of radishes.

 Indulge in our delectable Spicy Koren Cucumber Salad and the marinated mushroom salad, a quick and flavorful delight that will leave you craving more.
 Prepare it in minutes and experience the burst of fresh, irresistible flavors.
 Don't let this delicious opportunity pass you by!